 Everything you think, you believe to be true, because you wouldn’t think it if you knew it to be false.
 Therefore it is easy to conclude that anyone who thinks differently to you is wrong, but because you can’t prove otherwise or can't back your ideas with indisputable evidence (or don't want to risk finding out you are wrong), you just punch them in the face to shut them up.

 Other people of differing ideologies, faiths or beliefs, who to you are obviously wrong and therefore inferior, can be dismissed as stupid and sub human.
 You in your correct mindset are superior.
 Such warped thinking, taken to extremes, leads to violent oppression of minorities, wars of religion, holocausts and genocides.
-Beware when anyone starts talking about others in a dehumanising, prejudiced, ignorant or biased way, it could be used as an excuse for violence against them.
+Beware when anyone who starts talking about others in a dehumanising, prejudiced, ignorant or biased way, it could be used as an excuse for violence against them at a later date.

 If we could just accept that some questions have no right or wrong answer, and others think differently to you or I, we are all continually learning and violent intolerance just leads to more violence, perhaps humanity may be judged as making progress.